 Please, do not let anyone urge, push, or bully you to have an abortion.
 Be courageous and strong now.
 Stand your ground and seek out support from family and friends now.
 Find an adoption agency who shares your values.
 For spiritual support, please seek out a church of Christ to help encourage and guide you in this time.

-Think about your faith.
-Some looking into Planned Parenthood may believe in Jesus Christ.
+Think about your beliefs.
+Those upholding the value of all people must consider the beating heart of the unborn girl or boy in the womb.
+Some looking into Planned Parenthood believe in Jesus.
 How does Jesus’s life influence you?
 While Jesus was in the womb, Mary was already “the mother of the Lord” (Luke 1:42).
 Truly, a pregnant woman is already the mother of an unborn child who is living within her.
 Elizabeth “conceived a son” in her womb who “leaped in the womb” upon hearing Mary’s voice (Luke 1:35–45).
 Therefore, this unborn human being is a baby.
 Think long and never forget about how God made you in your mother’s womb.
-God’s Word says,
+The Jewish King David expressed,

 “For You formed my inward parts; You covered me in my mother’s womb.
 I will praise You, for I am fearfully and wonderfully made; Marvelous are Your works, And that my soul knows very well” (Psalm 139:13–14).